The Latest: Protesters in Yemen denounce Israeli attacks

 Police confirmed that Yigal Yehoshua, 56, was attacked and seriously injured by rioters in Lod on Monday, has died.
 An investigation into the incident is ongoing.

 Lod saw some of the worst Jewish and Arab violent unrest that wracked Israeli cities last week.
 Police said that a total of 190 people were injured in the violence, 10 of them seriously.
-Yehoshua was the first confirmed death.
+Yehoshua was the second confirmed death.
+Musa Hassuna was shot and killed May 11 during the first night of unrest in Lod.

 Police spokesman Micky Rosenfeld said “operations are continuing across the county to prevent and respond to incidents” with additional reinforcements in Lod.

-Note: — This item has been corrected to show that Yigal Yehoshua was the second confirmed death in the violence, not the first.